statamic/docs/content/collections/tags/form-create.md

 #### Callable Helper Methods

 - Call `$this->getInitialFormData()` to get the initial form field values from the server, while respecting old input when there are validation errors, etc.
-- Call `$this->jsonEncodeForHtmlAttribute($value)` to JSON encode an array value using single quotes for use within HTML attributes.

 #### Driver Properties